- You are viewing a Navigating Care library resource.

 - if you are taking a medication for indigestion, heartburn, or ulcers such as cimetidine (Tagamet), famotidine (Pepcid, in Duexis), nizatidine (Axid), or ranitidine (Zantac), take it at least 10 hours before or at least 2 hours after you take pexidartinib.

-- tell your doctor if you are pregnant, plan to become pregnant, or if you plan on fathering a child.
-If you are female, you will need to take a pregnancy test before you start treatment and use birth control to prevent pregnancy during your treatment and for 1 month after your final dose.
+- tell your doctor if you are pregnant, plan to become pregnant, or if you plan to father a child.
+If you are female, you will need to take a pregnancy test before you start treatment and use non-hormonal birth control to prevent pregnancy during your treatment and for 1 month after your final dose.
+Pexidartinib may decrease the effectiveness of hormonal contraceptives (birth control pills, patches, rings, and injections).
 If you are a male, you and your partner should use birth control during your treatment with pexidartinib and for 1 week after your final dose.
 Talk to your doctor about birth control methods that you can use during your treatment.
 Pexidartinib may decrease fertility in men and women.
 However, you should not assume that you or your partner cannot become pregnant.
 If you or your partner become pregnant while taking pexidartinib, call your doctor immediately.
 Pexidartinib may harm the fetus.

 - tell your doctor if you are breastfeeding.
 You should not breastfeed while you are taking pexidartinib and for 1 week after your final dose.

 Do not eat grapefruit or drink grapefruit juice while taking this medication.